Kazan: Russian Empire period

-At the beginning of the 19th century Kazan State University and printing press were founded by Alexander I. It became an important center for Oriental Studies in Russia.
+At the beginning of the 19th century Kazan State University and printing press were founded by Alexander I. It became an important centre for Oriental Studies in Russia.
 The Qur'an was first printed in Kazan in 1801.
-Kazan became an industrial center and peasants migrated there to join its industrial workforce.
+Kazan became an industrial centre and peasants migrated there to join its industrial workforce.
 In 1875, a horse tramway appeared; 1899 saw the installation of a tramway.
-After the Russian Revolution of 1905, Tatars were allowed to revive Kazan as a Tatar cultural center.
-The first Tatar theater and the first Tatar newspaper appeared.
+After the Russian Revolution of 1905, Tatars were allowed to revive Kazan as a Tatar cultural centre.
+The first Tatar theatre and the first Tatar newspaper appeared.

 Soviet period

-In 1917, Kazan became one of the revolution centers.
+In 1917, Kazan became one of the October Revolution centres.
 In 1918, Kazan was the capital of the Idel-Ural State, which was suppressed by the Bolshevik government.
 In the Kazan Operation of August 1918, it was briefly occupied by Czechoslovak Legions.
-In 1920, Kazan became the center of the Tatar Autonomous Soviet Socialist Republic.
+In 1920, Kazan became the centre of the Tatar Autonomous Soviet Socialist Republic.
 After the Treaty of Rapallo (1922) until 1933, the German and the Russian army together operated the Kama tank school in Kazan.

 Those who died in prison or were executed were buried in the Arkhangelskoe cemetery.
 In 1998 an elaborate memorial complex was created in their memory.

-During World War II, many industrial plants and factories to the west were relocated in Kazan, making the city a center of the military industry, producing tanks and planes.
-After the war Kazan consolidated as an industrial and scientific center.
+During World War II, many industrial plants and factories to the west were relocated in Kazan, making the city a centre of the military industry, producing tanks and planes.
+After the war Kazan consolidated as an industrial and scientific centre.
 In 1979, the city's population reached one million.